vladi-rh/rhoai-genaiops-lab-instructions/docs/12-maas/plan.md

 **Content Outline:**

 1. **The Origin Story - The "Hardware Hoarding" Anti-Pattern** (friendly framing)
+   - **Start with RDU scenario** (relatable to students):
+     - "Canopy was such a hit that the CS department, Business School, and Library all want their own instances"
+     - Each department deploys their own Granite model
+     - Result: 3 identical models, 3 GPUs, sitting idle most of the time
+   - **Scale to enterprise** (the Red Hat story):
      - Scenario: Enterprise offers OpenShift AI cluster to all 19,000 employees
      - What happens: 7 people deploy their own Granite 3-8B instance
      - Result: 7 GPUs at 0% utilization, "no GPUs available" errors
      - Key insight: 19K employees × 1 GPU each = impossible to scale
    - Persona moment: "This is where the **Owner** says 'wait, what?!'"

 2. **Ideas That Don't Work** (with friendly tone)